 "That looks good," said Tenten, eyeing her serving with such longing.

 "Don't even think about it, sweetie," she hissed, pulling the bowl closer to her, uncaring if she was also bringing it to the edge of the Formica table.

 "Touchy."
 The brown-haired woman eyed her curiously.
 "So what are we going to discuss again?"

 "My little brother's proposal."
 Temari paused only long enough to chew, and then she resumed her speech.
 "You may want to give his offer a second thought."

 The other woman rolled her eyes heavenwards.
-"It doesn't merit such license, Temari.
+"It doesn't merit one, Temari.
 Do you really believe that he is serious?"

-"He's long gone."
+"That someone is long dead."
 The minute Temari's words flew out, she regretted it.
 Despite her mastery of pretensions and politeness, she would still be defeated in the end by her sentimentality where her younger brother is concerned.

 "You don't need to feel anything else.
-Just stay and let my brother look after you," she reasoned, regaining her composure.
-"There'll be no sexual clauses in the contract.
-Just keep him company."
+Just stay by his side," she coaxed, regaining her composure.
+"There'll be no sexual clauses in the contract."

-She expected that answer, but she couldn't find herself hating the Konoha kunoichi.
+Temari watched the kunoichi wheel away, feeling disappointed.
+She couldn't say she did not expect Tenten's response.
 She understood what it meant to love someone—it wasn't just the physical nearness that mattered.
 Lingering longer was the mighty string of commitment.
 And from the looks of it, Tenten had committed herself to only one man until her final breath.